AdilHannaoui/Asthma-Control-ML/Poor_Control_Prediction/README.md

 leading to exacerbations, emergency visits and hospitalisations that are largely preventable with timely intervention.

-This project builds a supervised ML model to **predict which patients will experience poor asthma control in the following year**, enabling clinicians to proactively prioritise follow-up before deterioration occurs.
+This project applies **time-to-event (survival) analysis** to characterise the clinical trajectory of severe asthma patients candidates for biological treatment, estimating when key events occur and which baseline factors are associated with them.

-The dataset covers asthmatic patients in Cantabria between 2018 and 2024 (304,483 patient-year records).
-Key variables include pneumology and allergy follow-up, chronic comorbidities, treatment regimens, and biological markers such as eosinophil levels and IgE.
+The dataset covers severe asthma patients in Cantabria candidates for biological treatment (Benralizumab or Tezepelumab), prospectively enrolled at the asthma unit with active and ongoing inclusion.
+Key variables include baseline clinical phenotype, pulmonary function, inflammatory biomarkers, comorbidities, and biological treatment records.

 ## Pipeline